sourcegraph/handbook/content/people-ops/onboarding/glossary.md

 ### API (Application Programming Interface)
 An API allows a piece of software to interact with another piece of software.

 ### Server
-An instance of a computer program that accepts and responds to requests made by another program.
+A computer (virtual or physical) that runs services and/or "serves information" to other computers.
+Its could also refer to an instance of a computer program.
 There are several different kinds of servers (application server, web server, cloud server, etc.).